JavaScript UI module

 );

-Magnolia will send the following message to the field iframe:
+Magnolia sends the following message to the field iframe:

 Property | Description | ||